benyap/java-programming-tutorial/README.md

 ### Graph
 The `adt.graph` package contains two implementations for a graph ADT using an adjacency list and an adjacency matrix.
 Strings are used to represent a vertex.

+## Problem solving
+The `problemsolving` package contains implementations of various problem solving examples.

+The following problems have a sample solution:
+- Fake Coin (12 coins)

 ## Sorting
 The `sorting` package contains implementations of various sorting algorithms.
 They all inherit the `Sorter` abstract class, which provides a method to sort an Object and a method to verify that the Object is sorted.